 Since there are occasions where a switch case fall through is desirable,

-GCC provides an attribute, __attribute__ ((fallthrough))
+GCC provides an attribute, __attribute__ ((fallthrough)), that is

 to be used along with a null statement to suppress this warning that